Future-Scholars/paperlib/README.md

 </div>

 ---

+⚠️ **I'm looking for someone who can help me:** ⚠️
+- Test Paperlib on Apple Silicon
+- Continue to develop the native SwiftUI version if you like Paperlib and are familiar with SwiftUI.

+## Introduction

 You may notice that conference papers are in major in our research community, which is different from other subjects.
 Without DOI, ISBN, metadata of a lot of conference papers are hard to lookup (e.g., NIPS, ICLR etc.).
 When we cite a publication in our draft paper, we need to manually search the publication information of it in Google Scholar or DBLP.